babbtx/mock-simple-aspsp/README.md

 1. No payment initiation APIs (yet...)

 1. The `account-requests` resource is altogether missing.
-This API is provided by the PingDataGovernance and PingDirectory servers: PingDataGovernance takes the staged consent from the AISP in the OpenBanking `account-request` format, then translates it and stores it in PingDirectory via
+This API is provided by the PingAuthorize and PingDirectory servers: PingAuthorize takes the staged consent from the AISP in the OpenBanking `account-request` format, then translates it and stores it in PingDirectory via
 [PingDirectory's consent API](https://apidocs.pingidentity.com/pingdirectory/consent/v1/api/guide/index.html).